rkelson/metadata-asset-tracking-tool/metadata/demographic/census_places_2020.md

 In Utah, “places” include cities, towns, metro townships, and census-designated places (CDPs).
 The first three are legal boundaries in Utah, representing incorporated places that provide governmental functions for a concentration of people.
 CDPs are statistical boundaries delineated by the Census Bureau.
 They provide data for recognizable places that are not legally incorporated.

 ### What is the dataset?

+The [US Census Bureau](https://www.census.gov/programs-surveys/bas/information/cdp.html) defines Census Designated Places as "CDPs are a statistical geography representing closely settled, unincorporated communities that are locally recognized and identified by name."

 ### What is the purpose of the dataset?